scrapinghub/splash/docs/scripting-element-object.rst

 When the result is empty (e.g. if the element is not visible) ``nil`` is returned.

 **Async:** no.

+*pad* parameter sets the padding of the resulting image.
+If it is a single integer then the padding from all sides will be equal.
+If the value of the padding is positive the resulting screenshot will be expanded by the specified amount of pixes.
+And if the value of padding is negative the resulting screenshot will be shrunk by the specified amount of pixes.

 See more in :ref:`splash-jpeg`.